labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step3.md

-# Step 1: Containerized Link Extractor Script
+# Containerized Link Extractor Script

 Checkout the `step1` branch and list files in it.